The December issue is on its way to subscribers. The e-mag is now available on the website. Check it out!

 Hopefully the print version has found its way to your office.
-If not, subscribe here
+If not, subscribe here.
+If you prefer a digital version, you can find that here.

 This issue features some of the outstanding independent offices in this country.
 Our coverage starts with a story about the hassle that many veterans in the industry have experienced.
 Carving out an independent space in the industry can be a challenge.
 But it is possible.
 Our advisor’s march to independence allowed him to distill a definition of what it means to be considered an “independent advisor.”
 Find that story on page 20.